adrn/gala/docs/tutorials/exp.rst

         snapshot_index=0,
     )

+The equivalent for the pyEXP interface is to pass ``PyEXPPotential`` a coefs object that only contains one snapshot.

-For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients file (even indirectly, such as during an orbit integration), a C++ exception will be triggered, which will be raised to the user as a Python exception.
+For time-evolving potentials, if one tries to evaluate the potential outside of the time range stored in the coefficients (even indirectly, such as during an orbit integration), a C++ exception will be triggered, which will be raised to the user as a Python exception.
 The Python exception will contain the error message from C++.
 For example:
 ``RuntimeError: FieldWrapper::interpolator: time t=11.73 is out of bounds: [0.0195404, 11.724]``.

-If the coefficients file stores a very large time range but the user is only interested in a smaller range, one can specify ``tmin`` and/or ``tmax`` to load a smaller subset of the coefficient data (for memory efficiency):
+In ``EXPPotential``, if the coefficients store a very large time range but the user is only interested in a smaller range, one can specify ``tmin`` and/or ``tmax`` to load a smaller subset of the coefficient data (for memory efficiency):